Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ~~~~~

 ### Optimize caching

 When programming procedures with extensive memory access, try to optimize them in terms of cache behavior.
-Here is an example of how cache behavior can be impact:
+Here is an example of how the cache behavior can be impacted:

 On x86 this code

 ~~~~~{.cpp}